nexusstar/Front-end-Developer-Interview-Questions/Answers/HTML.md

 Google tries to work out the main languages of your pages itself.
 In order to make language identification easier for Google, Google recommends only using one language per page.

 [Google Content guidelines](http://goo.gl/AVoUfJ)

+####<a name = 'q5'>What are `data-` attributes good for?</a>

+`data-*` attributes are good for storing extra information to standard HTML element.
+General rule of thumb is to not use data atributest to store content that will be visible